 Both cards limit the grocery reward to $6,000 in annual spending.
 That means you’ll cap out at $180 in potential cash back reward bonus with the Blue Cash Everyday Card and at $360 with the Blue Cash Preferred Card.
-That $180 spread in rewards easily covers the $95 annual fee attached to the Blue Cash Preferred, but you’ll need to do the math to see if you’re actually going to max out this reward with your annual grocery bill.
+That $180 spread in rewards easily covers the $95 annual fee ($0 intro annual fee for the first year), (see rates and fees) attached to the Blue Cash Preferred, but you’ll need to do the math to see if you’re actually going to max out this reward with your annual grocery bill.

-The Blue Cash Preferred also offers 6% cash back on streaming purchases, as well as 3% cash back on gas and transportation purchases.
-So there are other areas in which you could pay off that $95 annual fee.
+The Blue Cash Preferred also offers 6% cash back on select U.S. streaming subscriptions, as well as 3% cash back on U.S. gas stations and transportation purchases.
+Cash Back is received in the form of Reward Dollars that can be redeemed as a statement credit.
+So there are other areas in which you could pay off that annual fee.